What is Fixed Income Investing?

 Investors may also consider buying individual bonds, instead of bond mutual funds, when interest rates are expected to rise.
 They may try a bond ladder approach, where bonds are periodically purchased as yields rise.
 In summary, bond prices move in opposite direction of interest rates because of the effect the new rates have on the old bonds.
 When interest rates are rising, new bond yields are higher and more attractive to investors while the old bonds with lower yields are less attractive, thereby forcing prices lower.

-So now when you see or hear the term fixed income, you'll know what it means, especially as it is associated with investing and mutual funds.
+Now when you see or hear the term fixed income, you'll know what it means, especially as it is associated with investing and mutual funds.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.